Long-term Disability Insurance

 As a newly eligible employee, you may enroll online in MyU within 30 days of employment without providing medical evidence of insurability.
 Your coverage will become effective the first day of the month following your first day of employment.

-You can select an amount of at least $300, up to $5,000, or 60% of your monthly covered earnings, whichever is less.
+You can select an amount of at least $300, up to $5,000, or 60% of your monthly covered compensation, whichever is less.
 The amount must be in units of $100.

 Coverage continues as long as you are certified disabled by Unum.
 The maximum period that you are eligible to receive benefits is up to your Social Security normal retirement age.

 Pre-existing Condition Exclusion

 Even though you do not need to prove you are in good health, the policy does contain a pre-existing condition exclusion.
 That means you would not have coverage for any pre-existing medical condition for the first 24 months after the insurance or increase in insurance takes effect.

 A pre-existing medical condition is any disability that is caused by or results from an injury, sickness, or pregnancy, which occurred during the 12 months before the date your coverage began or was increased.

 This exclusion also applies to disabilities which were diagnosed, or for which medical care was received, during this 12-month period before the date your coverage began or was increased.

 If you wish to enroll again or increase the amount of coverage, you will need to wait until the next Open Enrollment.
 The new insurance amount will be subject to the pre-existing condition exclusion.